ngjsjordan/tp/docs/DeveloperGuide.md

 1. Editing a client's name while all clients are shown.
     1. Prerequisites: List all clients using the `list` command.
 Have at least 1 client in the list.
     2. Test case: `edit 1 n/Joe Smith` <br>
-       Expected: First client in the list now has a new name with the value "new name".
+       Expected: First client in the list now has a new name with the value "Joe Smith".
 Details of the edited client will be shown in the status message.
 2. Editing a client's phone number while all clients are shown.
     1. Prerequisites: List all clients using the `list` command.
 Have at least 1 client in the list.
     2. Test case: `edit 1 p/12345678` <br>